daveferrara1/handlebars-webpack-plugin/README.md

 # Version 1.2.0.

 Now can output a hash partial {{> hash}} of value [hash], and will output multiple files option instead of just SPA single file.
-Examples coming soon.

 See this WIP Boilerplate for webpack 2 config.  https://github.com/Devmonic/Hapi